When Are Premiums Paid to a Captive Insurance Company Deductible for Federal Income Tax Purposes?

 Insurance Risk and Common Notions of Insurance

 In addition, the IRS has questioned other elements of captive formation that to some degree overlap with the risk transfer and risk distribution categories, for example, whether loanbacks to insureds or guarantees provided by the parent or another member of the consolidated group affect insurance status, whether unrelated business must be "homogeneous" or similar to the related business written by the captive, and whether the method of calculating premium (e.g., actuarially or by some other method), and its allocation among subsidiaries or members of a corporate group was appropriate.
+The IRS often challenges these elements by arguing that they are contrary to common notions of insurance.

 Although this article does not provide a complete discussion of all of the issues described, it provides a meaningful start to an analysis.
-For much greater detail, please see "Tax Implications of Risk Financing," by P. Bruce Wright, Esq., and Saren Goldner, Esq., in the section titled "Insurance Characterization for U.S. Federal Income Tax Purposes" of the IRMI reference service Risk Financing.
+For much greater detail, please see "Tax Implications of Risk Financing," by P. Bruce Wright, Esq., and Saren Goldner, Esq., in the section titled "Insurance Characterization for US Federal Income Tax Purposes" of the IRMI reference service Risk Financing.
 If you subscribe in IRMI Online, you will find the discussion here.
 If you subscribe in ReferenceConnect, you will find the discussion here.